DarkGhostHunter/Laraguard/README.md

     php artisan vendor:publish --provider="DarkGhostHunter\Laraguard\LaraguardServiceProvider" --tag="migrations"

-Note: The default migration assumes you are using integers for your user model IDs.
+> The default migration assumes you are using integers for your user model IDs.
 If you are using UUIDs, or some other format, adjust the format of the morphs `authenticatable` fields in the published migration before continuing.

 After publishing the migration, you can create the `two_factor_authentications` table by running the migration: